chirag-techrayslabs/laravel-coding-test/readme.md

 - Author
 - Description
 - Price
+- Category

 ### 2. Admin Book Management

 Implement the following features for book management:

 - **Create Book:**
-  - Admin should be able to create a new book.
+  - Admin should be able to create a new book and other relevent data as requried
-  - Validate the following fields:
-    - `title`: required, string, max: 255
-    - `author`: required, string, max: 255
-    - `description`: optional, string
-    - `price`: required, numeric

 - **Update Book:**
-  - Admin should be able to update existing book details.
+  - Admin should be able to update the existing book and other relevent data as requried
-  - Validate the same fields as in book creation.

-### 3. Validations

-Ensure the following validations for book creation and update:

-- `title`: required, string, max: 255
-- `author`: required, string, max: 255
-- `description`: optional, string
-- `price`: required, numeric

 ## Submission

 - Create a new Laravel project.
 - Implement the required features.
 - Ensure the project is functional and meets all requirements.
-- Upload the project to a public GitHub repository.
+- Upload the project to a private GitHub repository and add @chirag-techrayslabs as collaborator
 - Share the repository link.

 ## Evaluation Criteria